 It goes without saying you should conduct your own research on any school you’re interested in attending, as your undergrad will play a major role in your career trajectory.

 If you’re certain BU is the right school for you, you need to be able to articulate why.
 Think of reasons that go beyond superficial draws, such as close proximity to your house or affordable tuition.
 What makes BU stand out to you?
 What are you excited to participate in?
-Use these questions to guide your essays.
+Use these questions to guide your application.

 For any remaining questions on how to get into Boston University, read on to find your answers.